Rescue process

 How did the dog react to cats moving suddenly, running, or vocalizing?

 Why it matters: Movement often triggers prey drive in dogs that seem calm when the cat is still.
+This is the most common gap between 'cat safe' labeling and real-world behavior.

 Has this dog met other dogs?
 How does it react on leash vs. off leash?

 Why it matters: Leash reactivity and off-leash behavior are different and both matter.
+A dog that is friendly off-leash may be reactive on leash due to frustration.

 Were there incidents with any animals, even minor ones?

 Why it matters: Knowing the history is better than discovering it after placement.
+Minor incidents that were managed correctly tell you what to watch for.

 Did the dog react to squirrels, birds, or outdoor animals on walks?